Ketu South Municipal District

-Ketu South Municipal Assembly formerly Ketu South District, is one of the eighteen districts in Volta Region, Ghana.
+Ketu South Municipal Assembly formerly Ketu South District, is an administrative unit in the Volta Region, Ghana.

+History

 Originally it was formerly part of the then-larger Ketu District on 10 March 1989, which was created from the former Anlo District Council, until the northern part of the district was split off to create Ketu North District on 29 February 2008; thus the remaining part has been renamed as Ketu South District.
 It was later elevated to municipal district assembly status on 28 June 2012 to become Ketu South Municipal District.
-The municipality is located in the southeast part of Volta Region and has Denu as its capital town.
-The Municipality is known be the largest Kente Production Hub in Ghana.
+The municipality is located in the southeast corner of Volta Region, immediately adjacent to the city of Lomé in Togo to the east, and has Denu as its capital town.

 Geography

-The district is bonded by Togo to the east, the Gulf of Guinea to the south, Keta Municipal District to the west and Ketu North District to the north.
+The district is bounded by Togo to the east, the Gulf of Guinea to the south, Keta Municipal District to the west and Ketu North District to the north.